Main usage of Novae¶

 object(s).
 Having multiple AnnData

-objects can be useful when you have multiple gene panels, or if you don't want to concatenate your slides.
-See here for more details on all the 4 possible input modes for Novae.
+objects can be useful when you have multiple gene panels, or when you don't want to concatenate your slides.
+See here for more details on all four possible input modes for Novae.

-For this tutorial, we first show an example on one AnnData
+For this tutorial, we first show an example using one AnnData

 object representing a colon slide.
 We load it with the load_dataset